ggandor/y-combinator-tutorial/README.md

 more verbose tutorials with a bottom-up approach, if the concept hasn't quite clicked yet.

+Caveat: being short does not mean that you can read faster than usual - in fact, exactly the opposite.
+The text is very dense, and every sentence is packed with a lot of information: be sure to take your time.

-The code itself is in [Clojure](https://clojure.org/), a Lisp dialect - the only thing that should not be instantly comprehensible for Lispers is the following built-in macro: `#(foo %)` is an alternative syntax for denoting a lambda, the same as `(fn [x] (foo x))`, with `%` representing the place of the (first or only) function argument in the body.
+The code itself is in [Clojure](https://clojure.org/), a popular modern Lisp dialect - the only thing that should not be instantly comprehensible for Lispers is the following built-in macro: `#(... %)` is an alternative syntax for denoting a lambda, the same as `(fn [x] (... x))` - Clojure's equivalent of `(lambda (x) (... x))` -, with `%` representing the place of the first or only function argument in the body.
 I will use that form to denote those lambdas that are really just redundant wrappers, serving no other purpose than to delay the evaluation of their wrapped expression.

 Problem
 ---